Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

 where $V$ is a weight 1 primary with double pole OPE.
 The double pole does not lead to divergence in the state since the $\alpha^2$ factor in the integrand cancels the $1/\alpha^2$ from the contraction of $V$s in the limit $\alpha\to 0$.
 The dual $\mathcal{L}^-$ expansion of this state is

-In all eigenstates the double pole in the $V$-$V$ OPE is canceled in the integrand towards $\alpha=0$, and more than canceled as the level becomes progressively negative. \item{(3)} There is a close connection between the level in the dual $\mathcal{L}^-$ level expansion and the magnitude of the contribution of the identity string field to the corresponding eigenstate.
-Therefore increasingly positive levels become more singular from the point of view of the identity string field, while increasingly negative levels become less singular. \end{description} The dual $\mathcal{L}^-$ expansion is useful for analyzing singularities related to the identity string field, but obscures singularities related to the sliver state.
-Meanwhile, precisely the reverse is true in the (ordinary) $\mathcal{L}^-$ level expansion.
-For example, the inverse wedge state $\Omega^{-1}$ is clearly singular in the dual $\mathcal{L}^-$ level expansion since it diverges faster towards infinity than any power of $K$.
-However, this behavior is not directly seen in a power series expansion around $K=0$.
-A different example is the homotopy operator for $KBc$ solutions in simple gauge:
+In all eigenstates the double pole in the $V$-$V$ OPE is canceled in the integrand towards $\alpha=0$, and more than canceled as the level becomes progressively negative. \item{(3)} There is a close connection between the level in the dual $\mathcal{L}^-$ level expansion and the magnitude of the contribution of the identity string field.
+Increasingly positive levels receive stronger contribution from states close to the identity, while increasingly negative levels receive weaker contribution. \end{description} The dual $\mathcal{L}^-$ is in a sense complementary to the (ordinary) $\mathcal{L}^-$ level expansion, since it reveals behavior related to the identity string field but obscures behavior related to the sliver state.
+In the $\mathcal{L}^-$ level expansion the situation is opposite.
+For example, the inverse of the $SL(2,\mathbb{R})$ vacuum is well-defined in the $\mathcal{L}^-$ level expansion, but in the dual $\mathcal{L}^-$ level expansion it is singular since it diverges at $K=\infty$ faster than any power of $K$.
+By contrast, the homotopy operator for $KBc$ solutions in Schnabl gauge has an acceptable dual $\mathcal{L}^-$ level expansion